← BLOG

 How to check your building's status.

-• DOB NOW Elevator module: Enter Device Number; see CAT1, CAT5, and LL64 compliance status.
+• DOB NOW: Safety Elevator module: Enter Device Number; see CAT1, CAT5, door-lock monitoring, and secondary brake compliance status.

-• Ask your managing agent for: current service contract, LL64 retrofit plan/timeline, most recent CAT1 report, open violations.
+• Ask your managing agent for: current service contract, secondary brake retrofit plan/timeline, door-lock monitoring confirmation, most recent CAT1 report, open violations.

-• Red flag: no LL64 retrofit scheduled with the 2027 deadline approaching; service contract not rebid in 10+ years; "premium" contract with unusual exclusions.
+• Red flag: no secondary emergency brake retrofit scheduled with the 2027 deadline approaching; door-lock monitoring still unconfirmed; service contract not rebid in 10+ years; "premium" contract with unusual exclusions.

 What to do before you buy.

-• Confirm LL64 compliance is scheduled or complete
+• Confirm door-lock monitoring is complete and the secondary brake retrofit is scheduled or complete

 • Check elevator age; cars 30+ years old are modernization candidates